pedrolino-reyes/tribia-python-assessment/README.md

 1. **Clone this codebase**.
 Clone this repo to your local machine.
 1. **Install Poetry**.
 We're using Poetry to manage all of the Python dependencies
 1. **Install the dependencies**.
 Run `poetry install` to install all the required Python libraries.
+1. **Install the Playwright browsers**.
+Run `poetry run playwright install` to install the browsers used by Playwright.
 1. **Create a local .env file**.
 There are some "secrets" and configuration details that we keep in a .env file.
 This file isn't part of the repo, to avoid putting secrets in plain text in github.
 Ask a friend for the login user details and then complete your .env file with the following values:

 ```bash